-In the "best case" scenario, the contribution of the power plant to treatment costs (planning, administration, monitoring, cutting, skidding, chipping and rehabilitation) after accounting for transport is about \$31 per bone dry ton (\$52/BDT - \$21/BDT).
-This means that the power plant project could contribute about \$214 per acre to treatment costs (\$31/ton x 6.9 tons per acre) in the best case scenario.
-There were other scenarios investigated, such as a slightly larger plant, continuation of federal grant program, etc. that yielded results between the base and best case results.
-Thus, the base case and the best case "bracket" the range of results that can be expected.
+In the "best case" scenario, the contribution of the power plant to treatment costs (harvesting, skidding, and rehabilitation) after accounting for chipping and transport is about \$31 per bone dry ton (\$52/BDT - \$21/BDT).
+This means that the power plant project could contribute about \$214 per acre to treatment costs in the best case scenario.
+There were other scenarios investigated, such as a slightly larger plant, continuation of federal grant program, etc. that yielded results between the base and best case results, but the reults are bracketed by these two results.